he-dev/SmartConfig/README.md

 }
 ```

+Here we create a static class and mark it with the `SmartConfigAttribute` so that the setting loader can find it.
+Inside the config class we define two nested static classes that will represent the `connectionStrings` and the `appSettings` sections.
+The names of those two nested classes are important because they build the path to the actual settings.

 That's all. **`SmartConfig`** will take care of checking if each setting is available in the `app.config` and will complain if it doesn't find one.
 Thus **SmartConfig** minimizes this risk by loading and validating all settings at once.
 This way you can detect invalid settings before you start your application.

 We didn't mark any fields as optional so both settings are required and cannot be null/empty.

 I didn't mention the `PrimeNumber` setting but I've added it to show that the type of the setting can by actually any type.
-You are not forced to use string and parse anything.
+You are not forced to use string or parse anything.

 OK, let's load them now: